 Other toppings that might be good on these tacos include extra hot sauce, light sour cream or fat-free Greek yogurt, guacamole or sliced avocado, or sliced black olives.

-If made with whole wheat flour tortillas, low-fat ground beef, and low-fat cheese, these tacos would be a good choice for Phase 2 or 3 of the South Beach Diet (or any other kind of low-glycemic eating plan.)
-If you add toppings like sour cream, guacamole, or olives, use sparingly for phase 2.
+If you want to eat these for a low-carb meal, be sure to use low-carb tortillas and omit the beans.
+If made with low-carb whole wheat flour tortillas, low-fat ground beef, and low-fat cheese, these tacos would be a good choice for Phase 2 or 3 of the South Beach Diet.

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)